camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 ### Register DMN Element Transform Handler

-While the transform listener allows modifying the the transformed objects, it does not support instantiating custom subclasses.
+While the transform listener allows modifying of the transformed objects, it does not support instantiating custom subclasses.
 This can be achieved using a custom {{< javadocref page="?org/camunda/bpm/dmn/engine/impl/spi/transform/DmnElementTransformHandler.html" text="transform handler" >}}.